richardtguy/ibeacon/README.md

 Action any rules for which the trigger time has passed since the last call to `loop_once()`.
 Call this method periodically in a loop.

 ###class hue.Remote(*host, port, uname, pword, bridge, topic='lights'*)
-The hue.Remote class implements a very simple interface to control the lights via the internet by connecting to a cloud MQTT message broker.
-The Remote object connects to an MQTT server using the supplied credentials and subscribes to the supplied topic.
-It then parses messages published to this topic using the syntax for rules as described below.
-Valid actions are 'on', 'off' or 'scene', and lists of light names may be supplied.
+The hue.Remote class implements a very simple interface to control the lights via the internet by connecting to a cloud-based MQTT message broker (e.g. [CloudMQTT](https://www.cloudmqtt.com)).
+The Remote object connects to the MQTT broker using the supplied credentials and subscribes to the supplied topic.
+It then parses messages received using the syntax for rules as described below.
+Valid actions are 'on', 'off' or 'scene', and lists of light names may be supplied (or an empty list `[]` for all lights).
+Of course, a separate client application is needed to publish action messages via the message broker.
+I used [IoT MQTT Dashboard](https://play.google.com/store/apps/details?id=com.thn.iotmqttdashboard&hl=en_GB) for testing.

 ####hue.Remote.start()
 In a new thread, connect to the MQTT message broker, listen for new messages and handle actions.